frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 Everyone who attended the canonization tends to have a special memory of that occasion, something that touched them in a special way.
 For some people, it was the moment when St. Josemaría was proclaimed a saint, or some other special moment.

-Personally, the thing that impressed me most was arriving at St. Peter\'s Square the afternoon before the canonization, walking up the approach road, which is called the Via della Conciliazione, and seeing a tapestry of St. Josemaría hanging from the central balcony of St. Peter\'s.
+Personally, the thing that impressed me most was arriving at St. Peter's Square the afternoon before the canonization, walking up the approach road, which is called the Via della Conciliazione, and seeing a tapestry of St. Josemaría hanging from the central balcony of St. Peter's.
 For his beatification, it was over on the left-hand side, but now it was in the center.

-It was very impressive to see that picture of St. Josemaría's being lifted up on the facade of St. Peter\'s, as though being lifted up on the face of the Church, and thinking how just a few decades previously, he had lived just a few kilometers away, and now he was being lifted up.
+It was very impressive to see that picture of St. Josemaría's being lifted up on the facade of St. Peter's, as though being lifted up on the face of the Church, and thinking how just a few decades previously, he had lived just a few kilometers away, and now he was being lifted up.

-With him being lifted up was his message: the universal call to holiness, that every person on the planet is called to be holy in the ordinary situation in which they\'re placed.
+With him being lifted up was his message: the universal call to holiness, that every person on the planet is called to be holy in the ordinary situation in which they're placed.

 That message has great relevance for the whole of humanity.
 It has relevance for every last person in China.